datavirtualization/big-data-for-simians/code/regional_flavor/README.md

 # Find the Regional Flavor of topics using Geolocated Wikipedia Articles

-(Chapter 1 of "Big Data for Chimps")
+(Chapter 1 of "Big Data for Simians")

 1. article -> wordbag
 2. join on page data to get geolocation